ATTIQA: Generalizable Image Quality Feature Extractor using Attribute-aware Pretraining: Introduction

-Additionally, instead of relying on generic prompts such as ``a good photo / a bad photo" as used in CLIP-IQA~\cite{wang2023exploring}, our method incorporates more specific prompts related to distinct image attributes.
-These prompts are carefully selected through our specially designed prompt selection strategy.
-With these tailored prompts, we employ CLIP to generate pseudo-labels for a wide range of image attributes on a large-scale dataset.
-Recognizing the inherent challenges in quantifying image attributes, we adopt a ranking-based loss for training our IQA model.
-Taking advantage of using a large-scale dataset combined with the novel image attribute-aware pretraining strategy with CLIP guidance, our IQA framework significantly enhances the learning of representations closely associated with image attributes and quality.
-We propose ``\textbf{ATTIQA}'', \textbf{ATT}ribute-aware \textbf{IQA} with CLIP guided pretraining, achieving state-of-the-art performance on multiple IQA in the wild datasets, as well as on an aesthetic quality dataset.
+To generate quality-aware pseudo-labels, we propose to incorporate prompts based on five key attributes, which have been proven to be crucial for assessing image quality~\cite{huang2022explainable, fang2020perceptual, su2021koniq++}.
+Specifically, we propose a five image attribute based pretraining strategy beyond Mean Opinion Score(MOS).
+Instead of using generic prompts such as ``a good/bad photo'', as used in CLIP-IQA~\cite{wang2023exploring}, we select prompts representing each key attribute through Large Language Model(LLM) and our carefully designed proxy tasks.
+They are taken by CLIP as inputs to generate pseudo-labels, facilitating a network to learn from five representation spaces for each specific image attribute (\fref{fig:teaser}(c)).
+Taking advantage of using a large-scale dataset combined with the novel attribute-aware CLIP guidance, our pretraining framework significantly enhances the learning of rich representations closely associated with image attributes and quality.
+We demonstrate the effectiveness of our method through extensive experiments, achieving state-of-the-art performance on multiple IQA datasets, as well as on an aesthetic quality dataset.

-For IQA, the ability to generalize beyond the training dataset is crucial, particularly when considering the further applications of IQA.
-As shown in \fref{fig:teaser}(d), ATTIQA demonstrates outstanding generalization capabilities in cross-dataset validation experiments.
-Building on this strength, we propose a couple of applications of our IQA method.
-We show that our method can be used to evaluate the outputs of a generative model~\cite{rombach2022high} and as a reward for reinforcement learning-based image enhancement \cite{shin2022drl}.
+The ability to generalize beyond the training dataset is crucial for IQA, particularly when considering its further applications.
+We observe that ATTIQA exhibits superior performance when the test dataset is unseen (\fref{fig:teaser}(d)) or the training dataset is limited, which is more applicable to real-world scenarios.
+Building on these strengths, we propose a couple of applications where a generalizable IQA method can be employed.
+We show that our method can be used to evaluate the outputs of a generative model~\cite{rombach2022high} and as a reward function for reinforcement learning-based image enhancement \cite{shin2022drl}.